 - Note 1.
 Stresses beyond those listed "Absolute Maximum Ratings" may cause permanent damage to the device.
 These are stress ratings only, and functional operation of the device at these or any other conditions beyond those indicated in the operational sections of the specifications is not implied.
-Exposure to absolute maximum rating conditions may affect device reliability. - Note 2. θ{JA} is measured at T_A = 25°C on a high effective thermal conductivity four-layer test board per JEDEC 51-7. θ{JC} is measured at the top of the package. - Note 3.
+Exposure to absolute maximum rating conditions may affect device reliability. - Note 2. $\theta{JA}$ is measured at $T_A = 25^{\circ}C$ on a high effective thermal conductivity four-layer test board per JEDEC 51-7.
+The measurement case position of $\theta{JC}$ is on the lead of the package. - Note 3.
 Devices are ESD sensitive.
-Handling precaution is recommended. - Note 4.
+Handling precaution recommended. - Note 4.
 The device is not guaranteed to function outside its operating conditions.